The aperture of the lens refers to the size of the opening inside the lens where the light passes through to reach the film or or the digital sensor.

 f/1 f/1.4 f/2 f/2.8 f/4 f/5.6 f/8 f/11 f/16 f/22 f/32 f/45 f/64

-Each progression in f stop to the right in the above table lets half as much light through the lens as the preceding number.
+Each progression in single f stops to the right in the above table lets half as much light through the lens as the preceding number and in the opposite direction each progression to the left lets twice as much light in to the sensor as the previous number.

 The f-stop number represent the ratio of the focal length of the lens to the diameter of the lens diaphragm opening of the lens and is calculated as follows:

-Where: D = Diameter of the lens iris
+Where: D = Diameter of the lens Entrance Pupil

 and F = Focal length of lens

-A higher aperture (between f/16 to f/64) will give greater depth of field but will also let less light to the film or sensor thus requiring lower shutter speeds.
-A lower aperture (f/1.4) will give a smaller depth of field but will also enable you to separate a subject from the background by selective focus.
-Generally a lens is referrred to as a fast lens when it has a large aperture opening, equal to or greater than f/2.8.
+A higher aperture (between f/16 to f/64) will give great depth of field, but will also let less light to the film or sensor thus requiring lower shutter speeds.
+A lower aperture (f/1.4 of f/1.2) will give a smaller depth of field but will also enable you to separate a subject from the background by selective focus.
+Generally a lens is referred to as a fast lens when it has a large aperture opening, equal to or greater than f/2.8, or a slow lens if it has n aperture of around f/5.6.

 Aperture of f/1.8 in an 85mm lens gives shallow depth of field.